 First-time founders can still get a leg up in this category, though.
 Start creating a culture of research now so that it becomes a natural part of your work process.

 Whether you’re seeking investment funding or not—customer research helps companies make informed decisions.
-Great Question helps companies like Chipper Cash and MainStreet put research on autopilot through panel management, incentives, research repositories, and more.
+Great Question helps companies like Canva and Blinkist put research on autopilot through panel management, incentives, research repositories, and more.